Comparisons12 min read

 Security & Compliance

 Both include free SSL certificates.
 Cloudways has the edge on enterprise-grade security: its Cloudflare Enterprise integration includes DDoS protection, WAF rules, and bot management that shared hosting simply can't match.
-The platform also isolates each application in its own environment, reducing cross-contamination risks.
+The platform isolates each application in its own environment, reducing cross-contamination risks.

 Hostinger includes basic DDoS protection, Cloudflare integration, and malware scanning on higher tiers.
 It's solid for the price.
 For e-commerce sites handling payment data or healthcare-adjacent apps with HIPAA considerations, Cloudways gives you significantly more infrastructure-level control.